philTornquist/Composed/README.md

 	X is Number
 	Y is Number

-Additionally we could also have the y-coordinates of the 'Point2D' be a 'String':
+Additionally we could also have the y-coordinate of the 'Point2D' be a 'String':

 	X is Number
 	Y is String

 Again the 'Point2D' reflects the interpretation and should never have to be redefined.
 Any type definition should never have to be rewritten as long as the interpretation is still the same.

-Another aspect of Specification Conversions is the ability to add a body to the definition to restrict the possible values stored:
+Another aspect of Specification conversions is the ability to add a body to the definition to restrict the possible values stored:

 	Squared is Number:
 		[value, value] > Product > Number